 “But how do you start to be better?
 How do you go from being, well, whoever it is that’s going to hell, and then turn around?
 How are people supposed to find their way back, if they’ve already walked so far away?”

 GM: “Confession,” answers Phil, more succinctly.
-“Admitting the problem is the first step to fixing it.”
+“Admitting the problem, any problem, is the first step to fixing it.”

 Emmett: He might have confessed then, had he the words for his sin.
 But he did not have them, so he could not.

 Instead, Emmett lives.
 That’s the rest of the movie.
 He doesn’t understand, thinking back on it later, what editing magic trick the director must have employed to make it so.
 But the movie tell the story of his life, all of it, the absolute essence of it, and it doesn’t seem boring or unnecessary or middle.
 It is not sparing, either.
 It still contains Em at his utter worst, and the truth is there’s simply no getting around the naked fact that Emmett Delacroix was a villainously awful person.
 His life was spent in the throes of great bouts of escalating mischief that often evolved into cruelty.
 He had brief moments of kindness and mild moments of self-awareness.
 But for the most part, he was a cruel, rapacious bastard, and then he died.